- Reference Number: HEY-508/2018

 You should avoid driving until a doctor or physiotherapist advises that it is safe.
 It is wise to inform your insurance company about your injury to confirm that your insurance remains valid.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact Plastics Trauma Team at Hull Royal Infirmary.
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact any of the following.

 Under the General Data Protection Regulation and the Data Protection Act 2018 we are responsible for maintaining the confidentiality of any information we hold about you.
 For further information visit the following page: Confidential Information about You.